 Astronaut photograph ISS023-E-22411 was acquired on March 31, 2010, with a Nikon D3X digital camera fitted with an effective 340 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 23 crew.
 The image in this article has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by William L. Stefanov, NASA-JSC.

-Differences in size and surface features reveal the histories of four adjacent volcanoes in El Salvador.
+Differences in size and surface features reveal the histories of four adjacent volcanoes.

 This astronaut photograph highlights two volcanoes located near the southern boundary of the Nazca–South America subduction zone in southern Chile.
 Dominating the scene is the massive Minchinmávida Volcano at image center.
 At bottom center is its smaller, but currently active, neighbor Chaitén.

 Free of vegetation, the gray and white lava-covered peak of the Ubinas Volcano looks like it could be on the Moon or some other extraterrestrial body in this detailed true-color image from July 24, 2010.